SummaryRead the full fact sheet

 If it is determined that you are having a relapse, your treatment team will need to consider the most suitable treatment response.
 This might include both medication and rehabilitation options.

-Due to the episodic (on-again, off-again) nature of MS and relapses, you and your loved ones might experience a range of emotional responses.
-Specialised MS support services are available to support you during this time.
+Due to the episodic (on-again, off-again) nature of MS and relapses, you and your loved ones might experience a range of emotional responses. are available to support you during this time.
 These include employment advice and support.

 How is MS treated?